Tookoonooka impact structure

-Tookoonooka is a large meteorite impact crater (astrobleme) situated in South West Queensland, Australia.
+Tookoonooka is a large meteorite impact structure (astrobleme) situated in South West Queensland, Australia.
 It lies deeply buried within Mesozoic sedimentary rocks of the Eromanga Basin and is not visible at the surface.

 Description

 Tookoonooka was discovered using seismic data collected during routine petroleum exploration and first reported in a publication in 1989, with proof of the impact theory coming from the discovery of shocked quartz in drill core.
 Estimates of the crater diameter range from 55 km to 66 km.
 The impact occurred during deposition of the Cretaceous Cadna-owie Formation, the age of which is variously estimated at being between 123 and 133 Ma, or 115–112 Ma.
 Tookoonooka is associated with several small oil fields.